 - Adjust the 1st encoder to navigate among which specific elements of the input channel can be recalled when loading an input channel preset.
 Choices include: - Head Amp (Microphone Preamplifier) - Configuration - Gate - Compressor - Equalizer - Sends - 2.
-Tap the 1st encoder to turn the currently selected element on/off in the recall list. - 3.
-Adjust the 2nd encoder to scroll among a list of input channel presets. - 4.
-Tap the 2nd encoder to load the currently highlighted preset and make it active on the currently selected console channel. - 5.
-Adjust the 3rd encoder to scroll among a list of channel preset slots to save the current state of the currently selected console channel. - 6.
-Tap the 3rd encoder to save the currently selected channel's state, to the currently selected preset slot. - When the 3rd encoder is tapped, a preset naming screen appears.
+Tap the 1st encoder to turn the currently selected element on/off in the recall list - 3.
+Adjust the 2nd encoder to scroll among a list of input channel presets. - Tap the 2nd encoder to load the currently highlighted preset and make it active on the currently selected console channel. - Adjust the 3rd encoder to scroll among a list of channel preset slots to save the current state of the currently selected console channel. - Tap the 3rd encoder to save the currently selected channel's state, to the currently selected preset slot. - When the 3rd encoder is tapped, a preset naming screen appears.
 Adjust and tap encoders 4-6 to apply a custom name to the preset before saving it, then tap the 6th encoder to complete the save process. - 7.
-Tap the 4th encoder to delete a preset from the currently highlighted preset slot. - 8.
-Tap the 5th encoder to import a preset from an attached USB drive. - When the 5th encoder is tapped, an "import preset from USB" screen appears.
-Adjust the 1st encoder to navigate among the contents of the USB drive, and then tap the 1st encoder to select the currently highlighted preset folder. - When the preset file has been imported, tap the 2nd encoder to leave the screen.
+Tap the 4th encoder to delete a preset from the currently highlighted preset slot.